Tjphysicist/phil_topics/topics_README.txt

 Can we ever know anything for certain, if upto what point can we extend our certainty?
 What purpose does existance have, if any, and if not why is it here?
 What does freedom mean, and can we ever attain it?
-Does "Deus sive Natura" indeed play does?
+Does "Deus sive Natura" indeed play dice?
 What is the nature of time?
 What is the nature of the human mind?
 What of hume's criticism to inductive reasoning, if it is true; then can we know anything at all, if not prove it.